 - Be a full-time faculty member who does not have a title of Director or above.

-- Be in good standing and be meeting performance expectations as certified by the associate dean or academic director.
+- Be in good standing and be meeting performance expectations as certified by the academic unit leader.

-2) A plan created in consultation with the associate dean or academic director that lists the faculty member’s current responsibilities and how those responsibilities will be covered while on leave.
+- A plan created in consultation with the academic unit leader that lists the faculty member’s current responsibilities and how those responsibilities will be covered while on leave.

-Applications for Special Academic Leave must be submitted to the associate dean or academic director no later than 12 months before the intended departure date.
-Once the associate dean or academic director signs off on the proposal and accompanying documents, he or she must forward the application to the SPS Office of Academic and Faculty Affairs (email@example.com) no later than 10 months prior to the intended departure date.
+Applications for Special Academic Leave must be submitted to the academic unit leader no later than 12 months before the intended departure date.
+Once the academic unit leader signs off on the proposal and accompanying documents, he or she must forward the application to the SPS Office of Academic and Faculty Affairs (via Interfolio) no later than 10 months prior to the intended departure date.
 The application materials will be submitted to the SPS Rank, Title, and Privilege Committee (RTP) for review.
-Within one month of submission, the RTP Committee will send their decision to approve or reject the proposal to the SPS Dean for final approval.
-Any decision by an associate dean, academic director, or the SPS Dean to reject a proposal is final.
+Within one month of submission, the RTP Committee will submit their recommendation to approve or reject the proposal to the SPS Dean for final approval.
+Any decision by the academic unit leader or the SPS Dean to reject a proposal is final.
+The final decision will be communicated to the faculty member in writing with a copy to the academic unit leader.

-In extremely unique circumstances, associate deans may submit a letter of appeal to the SPS Dean for an exception related to faculty eligibility or terms and conditions of this policy.
+In extremely unique circumstances, academic unit leaders may submit a letter of appeal to the SPS Dean for an exception related to faculty eligibility or terms and conditions of this policy.
 The letter of appeal must provide ample justification for the exception and will only be granted for compelling and unusual reasons.
 The application for Special Academic Leave will not be reviewed until the SPS Dean grants such an exception.